Orange-OpenSource/a11y-guidelines/src/en/mobile/android/test.md

 Once inside your application, you just have to press the **Select** action (low volume in our configuration) to display all the interactive elements and thus check that:
 - Are all interactive elements highlighted correctly?
-- Are there only interactive elements highlighted?
+- Are only interactive elements highlighted?

 ### Magnification